Nando de Colo: CSKA Moscow (2014–2019)

-Fenerbahçe
+Fenerbahçe (2019–2022)

 On July 6, 2019, de Colo signed with Fenerbahçe of the Turkish Basketball Super League and the EuroLeague, on a 2+1 deal.
 On October 19, 2019, de Colo set personal career-high with 39 points in a EuroLeague win over Baskonia.
 In his first season with the club, he averaged 15.9 points, 3 rebounds and 3 assists over 24 EuroLeague games.
 The season was cut short due to COVID-19 pandemic.

 In 2020–21 season, over 32 EuroLeague games, de Colo averaged 15.8 points, 3.9 assists and 3.2 rebounds per game.
 In December 2021, he suffered a fracture in the second metacarpal bone of his left hand, which will keep him off the court for weeks after surgery is performed.

-ASVEL
+ASVEL (2022–2025)

 On 30 June 2022, De Colo signed a two-year deal with ASVEL of the French LNB Pro A and the EuroLeague.
 Prior to signing he was also talking with Monaco and Valencia.

 On February 5, 2023, De Colo surpassed Nikos Galis as the all-time top scorer in European continental basketball competitions with 4,917 points.

 On May 17, 2023, De Colo was named to the All-French League Team.

+Return to Fenerbahçe (2026)

+On 4 January 2026, de Colo signed a contract with Fenerbahçe until the end of season.
+De Colo ended his career by helping Fenerbahçe win the 2025–26 Basketbol Süper Ligi.